Chrissy Teigen Pregnant, Expecting Baby No. 3 With John Legend

 “I gasped SO loud at the end.
 Pleaseee tell us it’s true!?
 The music video was beautiful,” another user added.

 Many fans noted that she appeared to have a slight baby bump in the final scene.
 She wore a white off-the-shoulder dress with a loose layer of fabric at the top.
 The lower half of the dress hung a bit closer to her tummy.
+The camera zoomed in as the parents gently touched Teigen’s tummy.

 The song, which features Gary Clark Jr., is a passionate ode to the “All of Me” singer’s six years with Teigen.
 The couple’s two children, daughter Luna, 4, and son Miles, 2, are also featured in its video.
 The family could be seen strolling by the water as they looked out to the ocean.